Expert-elicitation method for non-parametric joint priors using normalizing flows: Introduction

 The Bayesian paradigm offers the possibility to incorporate \emph{prior knowledge} into a \emph{statistical model} through the specification of \emph{prior distributions}.
 This possibility is a central advantage of the Bayesian paradigm \citep{mikkola2023prior}, yet it also presents one of its most challenging aspects \citep{simpson2017penalising,lgorzata2015sensitivity,van2006prior}.
 In the following, we define prior knowledge as the expertise provided by a \emph{domain expert} --- an individual with extensive knowledge of a specific subject matter \citep{falconer2022methods}.
 This knowledge can be represented in various forms, but to integrate it into a Bayesian model, we need to translate it into a formal mathematical language that can be expressed as a prior distribution over the model parameters \citep{perepolkin2023quantile,o2019expert,martin2012eliciting, garthwaite2005statistical}.

-A whole field of research, commonly referred to as \emph{(expert) prior elicitation}, has emerged around the question of how to gather expert knowledge and translate it into appropriate prior distributions \citep{stefan2022practical, mikkola2023prior, falconer2022methods}. \citet{garthwaite2005statistical} identified four key stages in a \emph{prior elicitation process}: \begin{enumerate} \item \textbf{Setup stage}: In this stage, the problem is defined, an expert is selected, and the quantities to be elicited from the expert (referred to as \emph{target quantities}) are determined; \item \textbf{Elicitation stage}: Here, the target quantities are queried from the expert using specific elicitation techniques, resulting in what we call \emph{elicited statistics}; \item \textbf{Fitting stage}: This involves fitting a (potentially joint) probability distribution based on the expert-elicited statistics; \item \textbf{Evaluation stage}: Finally, the adequacy of the fitted probability distribution is assessed in collaboration with the expert. \end{enumerate} In this context, \emph{elicitation methods} aim to provide a systematic and formal procedure for deriving prior distributions based on expert-elicited statistics.
+A distinct field of research, commonly known as \emph{(expert) prior elicitation}, has developed around the question of how to gather expert knowledge and translate it into appropriate prior distributions.
+This area of study has a long history, dating back to the 1960s \citep{winkler1967assessment, kadane1980interactive, kadane1998experiences}, and continues to be an active area of research today \citep{stefan2022practical, mikkola2023prior, falconer2022methods}. \citet{garthwaite2005statistical} identified four key stages in a \emph{prior elicitation process}: \begin{enumerate} \item \textbf{Setup stage}: In this stage, the problem is defined, an expert is selected, and the quantities to be elicited from the expert (in this paper referred to as \emph{target quantities}) are determined; \item \textbf{Elicitation stage}: Here, the target quantities are queried from the expert using specific elicitation techniques, resulting in what we call \emph{elicited statistics}; \item \textbf{Fitting stage}: This involves fitting a (potentially joint) probability distribution based on the expert-elicited statistics; \item \textbf{Evaluation stage}: Finally, the adequacy of the fitted probability distribution is assessed in collaboration with the expert. \end{enumerate} In this context, \emph{elicitation methods} aim to provide a systematic and formal procedure for deriving prior distributions based on expert-elicited statistics.
 Early elicitation methods primarily tackled the problem by seeking analytical solutions, such as conjugate models or problem-specific transformation functions resulting in highly model-specific prior elicitation methods \cite[see][for a recent review]{mikkola2023prior}.
 This model dependence is partly due to the use of direct elicitation techniques, which involve asking experts directly about model parameters \citep{stefan2022practical,falconer2022methods}.
 This approach is problematic not only due to its inherent model dependence but also because model parameters are often challenging for domain experts to interpret meaningfully.
 Consequently, the quality of expert input can be questionable.
 In response to these limitations, substantial efforts have been made to develop methods that enable more flexible and interpretable prior specification for domain experts.